FORTH-ModelBasedTracker/PyOpenPose/README.md

 ### Building

 Clone and build openpose.
 I assume you will also build caffe inside openpose 3rdparty folder.
-Set and environment variable named OPENPOSE_ROOT pointing to the openpose root folder.
+Set an environment variable named OPENPOSE_ROOT pointing to the openpose root folder.

-Inside the root folder of PyOpenpose execute the following commands:
+Inside the root folder of PyOpenpose run cmake and build with:

 ```bash
 mkdir build